The Tools I Use

 I got this laptop for exactly the reasons everyone else got it.
 The price-to-performance is honestly a little shit, but it was my graduation present, and the prospect of being able to repair every aspect of my own laptop was too good to pass up as a soon-to-be broke college student.
 It has served me quite well.

-Text Editors: vim/vscodium
+Text Editors: vim / vscodium

+Vim is rly nice.
+I actually don't use it for coding, it's essentially just a vimwiki machine for my note taking.
+It works very well for that purpose.
 VSCodium is my go-to for code editing when I'm not using a Jetbrains IDE (like when making this website!).
 It's a quite solid package for what it is.
 I use the telemetry-free fork cause fuck microsoft.
+I'm still quite content with it, although I have gone and enabled vim motions.
+They just feel neccesary to me now.

 For Brawl (my main game) and Melee, I use an indigo OEM that’s older than me.
 It’s far from perfect, but I’m so used to it that it feels more like an extension of Livy than a controller (plus it’s got sentimental value :3).